ScottLogic/blog/_posts/2025-05-14-some-best-practices-for-accessible-automation.md

 ---
 author: cfreestone
-title: Some Best Practices for Accessible Automation Testing
 summary: While on my most recent project I had the unique experience of working closely with many testers and test minded individuals.
 This allowed me to learn some much-needed lessons about how to best implement automation testing with accessibility in mind, a sometimes-overlooked area of test automation.
 categories:
 - Testing